azuredevcollege/trainingdays/day3/challenges/challenge-bo-1.md

 ![Projects That Need To Be Re-Deployed](./img/bo1_redeploy.png "Projects That Need To Be Re-Deployed")

+:::warning Warning
+⚠️ Please make sure you use the versions from the "Day3 - Breakout 1 Workspace"!
+Double-check that you use the correct VS Code workspace.
+The services have also been adjusted on the code level.

 ## Deploy the Contacts Search Service

 To be able to run the Contacts Search service (where we leverage the core functionality of Azure Search), we first need an Azure Web App to host it.
-So, please go to the Portal (or use Azure CLI) and create a basic Azure Web App (with a new Azure AppService Plan on Windows, Runtime **.NET Core 3.1**) - use SKU / Size **S1**.
+So, please go to the Portal (or use the Azure CLI) and create an Azure Web App (with a new Azure AppService Plan on Windows, Runtime **.NET Core 3.1**) - use SKU / Size **S1**.

 When finished, apply these settings to the Web App Configuration settings: